MobileTeleSystems/etl-entities/docs/hwm/file/index.rst

 It is used by different `strategies <https://onetl.readthedocs.io/en/latest/strategy/index.html#strategy>`_ to implement some complex logic of filtering source data.

 Supported types
 ---------------

 There are a several ways to track HWM value:

-    * Save the entire file list, and then select only files not present in this list (``file_list``)
+    * Save list o file paths, and then select only files not present in this list - :obj:`FileListHWM`
-    * Save max modified time of all files, and then select only files with ``modified_time`` higher than this value
+    * Save max modified time of all files, and then select only files with modified time (``file.stat().st_mtime``) - :obj:`FileModifiedTimeHWM` higher than this value
-    * If file name contains some incrementing value, e.g. id or datetime, parse it and save max value of all files, then select only files with higher value
+    * If file name contains some incrementing value, e.g. id or datetime, parse it and save max value of all files, then select only files with higher value - not implemented for now.
-    * and so on

-Currently the only HWM type implemented for files is ``file_list``.
-Other ones can be implemented on-demand